 - 40-Hour HAZWOPER Certified

-Legionnaires disease investigations (2000 to 2016) – Investigated and consulted on numerous assessments of Legionnaires’ Disease (LD) sources.
+Legionnaires disease investigations (2000 to 2019) – Investigated and consulted on numerous assessments of Legionnaires’ Disease (LD) sources.
 Investigations have included single sporadic community acquired cases, single occupational cases, healthcare acquired cases, and outbreaks.
 Performed source assessments of building water systems, hot tubs, ships, industrial processes, cooling towers, and decorative water fountains.
 Provided ongoing consultation for building owners during remediation efforts, long term monitoring, and oversight of construction projects that raised risks of exposure to Legionella.
 Worked along with water service providers and public health officials to manage occupant exposure risks.
-In eight of the cases I was retained as a testifying expert witness.
+In twenty-eight of the cases I was retained as an expert witness.

 Pesticides in Residential Well Water (2011) – The long standing need for pesticides in Florida has resulted in the use of numerous persistent pesticides for the past 100+ years in Florida.
 Because many pesticides were required by the Florida Department of Agriculture the state has a robust program to test and mitigate private drinking water wells.
 When routine monitoring of residential wells revealed the presence of banned pesticides the State Toxicologist would be requested to perform a risk assessment.
 In several communities we had to evaluate the risk from consuming water that contained dieldrin, a pesticide used in agriculture and termite treatments up until the 1980’s.
 As part of our involvement DOH toxicologists would frequently be asked to evaluate the effectiveness of water treatment systems.